Skip to main content

 Ed believes that education is a lifelong journey and continues to learn and share his expertise through serving as a speaker at many local and national NACM, CFDD, and FCIB events including the NACM Credit Congress.
 Because of Ed’s leadership and contributions, FCIB was able to develop and produce the “Going Global” series, designed to build core competencies of today’s global credit professional.

-Ed is a member of FCIB, the Credit and Financial Development Division (CFDD) and the Credit Research Foundation.
 Ed served on the NACM National Board of Directors and the FCIB Board of Directors in 2016 and 2017.
-Ed remains on the FCIB Advisory Board in 2022.
+Ed remains on the FCIB Advisory Board in 2025.

 Wanda Borges, Esq.